openmrs/openmrs-standalone/README.md

 OpenMRS Standalone provides a simplified, all-inclusive installation option with both an embedded database and web server.
 Read more at: https://wiki.openmrs.org/display/docs/OpenMRS+Standalone

+The master branch of the standalone repo is built by our CI as part of the Platform build at https://ci.openmrs.org/browse/OP and the openmrs-emr2 branch as part of the Reference Application build at https://ci.openmrs.org/browse/REFAPP-OMODDISTRO

 ## Overview
 The following guide describes how to build and run an OpenMRS standalone jar file for its different artifacts.
 You can create the standalone jar in two ways i.e. from command line by following "QUICK SUMMARY FOR BUILDING THE STANDALONE" or using eclipse by following "HOW TO RUN FROM ECLIPSE".
 Compare your jar build size with the build sizes specified in "SOME ROUGH STATISTICS SO FAR" to verify there is no significant difference.